 Click the image below to watch a video and learn more about Thrive Theme Builder.

-If you feel Thrive Theme Builder isn’t for you, here are some other theme options that are perfect for a Craft blog.
+If you feel Thrive Theme Builder isn’t for you, here are other theme options perfect for a Craft blog.

 Here are a few examples of themes that are great for a Craft blog:

-This template is great for anyone who wants to create a “food craft” or “papercraft” blog.
-It’s clean, modern, and makes it easy to display your beautiful works of art.
+This template is excellent for anyone who wants to create a “food craft” or “papercraft” blog.
+It’s clean and modern and makes it easy to display your beautiful works of art.
 You can easily change text, content, images, objects, and even the color palette.

-This is an easy-to-use WordPress theme that is designed specifically for bloggers who want to share their thoughts about lifestyle, food, fashion, or any other topic that relies heavily on videos, images, galleries, and audio.
-This makes it perfect for all types of craft blogs.
+This easy-to-use WordPress theme is designed specifically for craft bloggers who want to share their thoughts about lifestyle, food, fashion, or any other topic that relies heavily on videos, images, galleries, links, and audio.
+This makes it perfect for all types of other blogs on crafts.

 7. Create Essential Pages & Logo

 Now it’s time to get started creating content on your new blog.